LDP may lose next election if nuclear exit becomes main issue: ex-PM

 TOKYO, Oct.
 21, Kyodo

-Former Prime Minister Junichiro Koizumi said the pro-nuclear ruling party of Prime Minister Shinzo Abe could lose the next lower house election if whether to exit nuclear power becomes the main election issue.
+Former Prime Minister Junichiro Koizumi said the pro-nuclear ruling party of Prime Minister Shinzo Abe could lose the next lower house election if whether to give up nuclear power becomes the main election issue.

 Citing recent gubernatorial election wins for candidates cautious about restarting nuclear power plants in Niigata and Kagoshima prefectures, Koizumi said during a recent interview with Kyodo News, "(Anti-nuclear) opinions are beginning to grow...that could influence the (next) House of Representatives election."